Skip to content

 Specify additional PMM parameters

-You can use Custom Resource pmm.pxcParams and pmm.proxysqlParams keys to specify additional parameters for pmm-admin add mysql and pmm-admin add proxysql commands respectively, if needed.
+You can specify additional parameters for pmm-admin add mysql and pmm-admin add proxysql commands, if needed.
+Use the pmm.pxcParams and pmm.proxysqlParams Custom Resource options for that.

-Please take into account that Operator automatically manages common Percona XtraDB Cluster Service Monitoring parameters mentioned in the officiall PMM documentation, such like username, password, service-name, host, etc. Assigning values to these parameters is not recommended and can negatively affect the functionality of the PMM setup carried out by the Operator.
+The Operator automatically manages common Percona XtraDB Cluster Service Monitoring parameters mentioned in the official PMM documentation, such as username, password, service-name, host, etc. Assigning values to these parameters is not recommended and can negatively affect the functionality of the PMM setup carried out by the Operator.

 Update the secrets file